refinedblessing/product-management/README.md

 # Product Management Application

 This is a Product Management application that allows you to manage and monitor product information, including product details, expiration dates, markdown information, and replenishment needs.
 The application provides a RESTful API to perform various operations on products.
-It is currently hosted on AWS Elastic Beanstalk 👀 [here](http://safe-shelving.us-west-2.elasticbeanstalk.com/swagger-ui/index.html#/) 👀 using Swagger UI for the GUI.

 ## Table of Contents